A Step-by-Step Guide

 An important thing to remember is that advantages must fit your character, and will need to be explained in your history.
 Naturally, you can build a character around advantages as well, so don't feel limited. (see Advantages).

-As with advantages, you have a variety of skills to choose from and a set number of skills points (SPs) to spend on them.
+As with advantages, you have a variety of skills to choose from and a set number of skill points (SPs) to spend on them.
 The maximum amount of SPs that you can spend on one skill is 100 - this is called 'chargen maxing' or 'capping' a skill.
 Raising a skill in-game that has been capped out in character generation, or 'over-capping' a skill, will cost many more SPs than if you hadn't maxed it in chargen.

 Example: You put 100 points into thievery and 50 points into first-aid.
 When you first enter the game, the cost to raise thievery will be 11 skill points because it was maxed in character generation.
 First-aid, however, will only cost 1 skill point to raise until you raise it up to 100.
 Also, remember - once you spend enough skill points in-game, the base cost to raise any skill